 Matheson Flight Extenders appointed Kenneth deVolpi as sales and marketing manager.
 He was formerly the station manager for the company’s Bradley/Windsor, CT location.
 Matheson Flight Extenders also promoted Scott Elander to the position of manager for the company’s Reno/Sparks, NV facility.
 Elander was previously the location’s supervisor.

 Toyota Material Handling U.S.A., Inc. appointed Bret Bruin as national dealer development manager.
 Bruin is responsible for dealer network development, market representation and dealer financial reporting for the more than 70 authorized Toyota Industrial Equipment dealers and 220 dealership locations throughout North America.

-Rebecca Boyd and David Tabb, Skystar Airport Services, Perth, Western Australia, attended a recent International Air Transport Association meeting to accept the first international quality assurance and safety certification through the ISAGO program for any Australasian ground handling company.
+Skystar Airport Services, Perth, Western Australia, became the first Australasian ground handling company to achieve the international quality assurance and safety certification through the ISAGO (IATA Safety Audit for Ground Operations) program.

 Skystar has an integrated approach to provide clients with a single contact point for all their airport ground handling and logistic needs.
 In 2011, Skystar handled 12,299 flights, carried approximately 3 million passengers and 60,600 tons of baggage, and achieved an impressive 99.5 percent on-time performance record.
 Skystar also extended its relationships with Qantas, with the award of a new contract at Karratha Airport; Western Australia; Jetstar, with the award of a new contract at Dunedin Airport, New Zealand; and Cobham Aviation with the award of their terminal handling at Perth Airport.